Reviewed – April 2018

 This consent form is considered valid for the entire period that the child attends this school unless there is a change in the child’s circumstances where consent could be an issue.

-Parents/ carers may withdraw permission, in writing, at any time.
+Parents/ carers may withdraw or amend permission, in writing, at any time.

 Pupils’ names will not be published alongside their image and vice versa on the school website, twitter account, mobile app or any other school based publicity materials.